JoinTheAlliance/agentmemory/README.md

 #### `create_unique_memory(category, content, metadata={}, similarity=0.95)`

 Create a new memory only if there aren't any that are very similar to it.
-If a similar memory is found, the new memory's "unique" metadata field is set to "False" and it is linked to the existing memory.
+If a similar memory is found, the new memory's "novel" metadata field is set to "False" and it is linked to the existing memory.

 ##### Parameters